 - International Student Services (ISS)- We encourage international students to first visit UW’s International Student Services (ISS) website to learn more about visa statuses and if they qualify for Curricular Practical Training (CPT)/ Optional Practical Training (OPT) to better understand what internship and employment opportunities are available.
 The ISS office offers information sessions every quarter to learn more about CPT and OPT.
 The ISS office is also a great resource to say up to date on policy changes that happen in regard to your visa status.

 - Build a Community- A great place to get started with meeting other UW international students and finding support is the Center for International Relations & Cultural Leadership Exchange (CIRCLE) (Schmitz 250).
 They also have great tips on volunteering opportunities and getting jobs on and off campus on their website.
 Other organizations that international students can get involved in include The Foundation for International Understanding Through Students (FIUTS) and Unite UW.
 Other ways to get involved and gain experience in include joining a Registered Student Organization (RSO), service learning and research through the Center for Experiential Learning & Diversity (EXPD), the Associated Student of University of Washington (ASUW), and through your major.
 Lastly, the Odegaard Writing & Research Center (OWRC) has a program called Targeted Learning Communities (TLC) that aims to support international and multilingual students as they navigate American classrooms and cultures.
 The program enables small groups of students to meet weekly for an hour with OWRC tutors.
 Together, they work to decode academic and cultural norms, practice language acquisition, and develop collaboration skills.

-Be proactive!– Whether you are creating your first resume, finding and applying for internships and jobs, these processes all take time, effort, and patience.
+- Be proactive!– Whether you are creating your first resume, finding and applying for internships and jobs, these processes all take time, effort, and patience.
 To be successful, international students should plan ahead and put in the effort.
-In the 2018-2019 academic year, 697 unique employers hired UW international students as interns.
-Over 3,000 unique employers have hired UW international students as interns in the past 8 years.
+In 2018-2019 academic year, there were 697 unique employers hired UW international students as interns in and over 3,000 unique employers have hired UW international students as interns in the past 8 years.
 Don’t be afraid to ask questions and to seek out opportunities!